Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-softraid-on-node/guide.en-gb.md

 Software RAID provides several benefits in an OPCP environment:

-- **Data redundancy**: Protection against data loss in the event of a disk failure
+- **Data redundancy**: Protection against data loss in the event of a disk failure.
-- **Performance improvement**: Distribution of read/write operations across multiple disks
+- **Performance improvement**: Distribution of read/write operations across multiple disks.
-- **Lower cost**: No need for a dedicated hardware RAID controller
+- **Lower cost**: No need for a dedicated hardware RAID controller.

-## In practice
+## Instructions

 ### 1. Check the disks available on the node